BUILD AND CONFIGURATION REVIEWS

 Build Reviews - Server and laptop security configuration

-For windows and linux server build reviews, we look for security weaknesses at several functionalities (workstation, server, laptops) and underlying system components and architecture aspect of the host in review.
+For windows and linux server building review, we look for rest security weaknesses at several functionalities (workstation, server, laptops) and underlying system components and architecture aspect of the host in review.
+Build review can help identify build issues at the configuration stage within documentation or templates and prevent future deployments suffering from repeat issues.

 The following areas are checked against best practices in relevant assets: